Does Paying Student Loans Build Credit Score?

 How do student loans impact your credit score?

-On the flip side, paying your student loans as agreed can help build your credit history and score.
-Similarly to other types of loans, your lender reports your payments to credit bureaus, allowing you to establish a record of credit management.
-Since student loans are installment loans, they can contribute to a higher average credit age until paid off.
-However, once you pay off and close an account, you may experience a temporary drop in your credit score.
-It's essential to manage your finances and credit wisely, as student loans are a long-term commitment.
+Conversely, paying your student loans as agreed will strengthen your credit history and score.
+Like other kinds of loans, your lender records your payments to credit bureaus, thereby enabling you to create a record of credit control.
+Student loans, being installment loans, might help to increase the average credit age till paid off.
+Your credit score can momentarily dip, though, once you close and pay off an account.
+Since student loans are a long-term commitment, it is imperative to properly handle your credit and money.

 The importance of making on-time payments